mrb113/mrb113.github.io/_posts/2016-4-16-Regex-Golf.md

 title: Regex Golf Problems
 ---

-This is the landing page for the CWRU Hacker Society Regex Golf Competition - April 16, 2016.
+This is the landing page for the CWRU [Hacker Society](http://hacsoc.org/) Regex Golf Competition - April 16, 2016.

 How to submit your answers: Take a screenshot of each of your solutions, including the point value.
 Add up the total number of points and include this value in your email.

-Send the screenshots and total points to mrb113@case.edu with the subject line
+Send the screenshots and total points to *mrb113@case.edu* with the subject line

-*[Your name] [number of points]*
+*Regex Golf: [Your name] [number of points]*

 Submissions close one hour after the competition begins.